-The number 1 favorite thing about this sauce?
-Throwing ingredients in a pan and letting it come together on it’s own while the chicken bakes away adding additional flavor.
-Yep, that’s it, that’s the one.
+The number one favorite thing about this sauce?
+Throwing ingredients in a pan and letting it come together on its own while the chicken bakes away adding additional flavor.
+Yep, that's it, that's the one.

-After braising the chicken thighs, you’ll want to carefully remove about half the fat from the pan.
-If you have confidence abound, you can drain it from the pan.
-But me personally?
-Not that coordinated.
-My high recommendation is to remove the braised chicken thighs to a plate and drain the fat into a bowl, letting it cool down before discarding it (or saving it for some other treat like homemade French fries).
+After braising the chicken thighs, you'll want to carefully remove about most of the fat from the pan.
+Remove the seared chicken thighs to a plate and drain the fat into a bowl, letting it cool down before discarding it.

 From there, begin building your sauce over medium high heat before sliding the chicken thighs and any juices back into the pan.
-The red wine will simmer, deglazing the pan – which is really just a fancy way of saying it’s going to get all the good fatty protein deliciousness that stuck to the bottom of the pan and incorporate it into the sauce.
-Add your remaining sauce ingredients and sprinkle in the cranberries, garlic and walnuts.
-Let’s put these bad Larry’s in the oven and think about more important things, like sides, dessert and what wine we will pair with it.
+The red wine will simmer, deglazing the pan - which is really just a fancy way of saying it's going to get all the good fatty protein deliciousness that stuck to the bottom of the pan and incorporate it into the sauce.
+Let's put these bad Larry's in the oven and think about more important things, like sides, dessert and what wine we will pair with it.

 Dishing it out

 Side dishes are an important piece to the main event.
-These Dreamy Creamy Puréed Parsnips are one of my favorite things to serve up with Cranberry Walnut Chicken Thighs.
+These puréed parsnips are one of my favorite things to serve up with any seared chicken dish.
 Creamy, slightly starchy and subtle sweetness of this cold weather root vegetable is in perfect contrast to the tart, crispy chicken.
-Besides, it’s real easy to make so that’s always a no brainer decision.
+Besides, it's real easy to make so that's always a no brainer decision.
 Other favorites include my absolute favorite way to have kale.

 Pair your Cranberry Walnut Chicken Thighs with whatever makes you stress free and happy.
 Tuck in and enjoy this New England inspired, fancy looking, easy to accomplish dinner!

 - 4 pounds about 6 to 7 chicken thighs bone-in, skin-on chicken thighs

 - 1 teaspoon salt